Submissions

 Materials and Methods

 Experimental procedures should be given in sufficient detail to allow these to be replicated by other researchers.
 The source of the various reagents and materials used in the study should be given, where possible.
-Capitalize trade names and include the manufacturer's name and address.
+Capitalize trade names and include the name and address of the manufacturers.
 Subheadings should be used.
 Methods, in general use, need not be described in detail.

 Results

-The results section should provide details of all of the experiments that are required to support the conclusions of the paper.
+The results section should provide details of all of the experiments that are required to support the conclusions of the article.
 There is no specific word limit for this section, but details of experiments that are peripheral to the main thrust of the article and that detract from the focus of the article should not be included.
-The results should be written in the past tense when describing findings in the authors' experiments.
+The results should be written in the past tense when describing the experiment findings.
 Previously published findings should be written in the present tense.
 The section may be divided into subsections, each with a concise subheading.
 Results should be explained, but largely without referring to the literature.
-Discussion, speculation and detailed interpretation of data should not be included in the results but should be put into the discussion section.
+Discussion, speculation, and detailed interpretation of data should not be included in the results section but should be included in the discussion section.

 Discussion

-This section should present a comprehensive analysis of the results in light of any previous research.
+This section should present a comprehensive analysis of the results in light of previous research.
+The present tense may be used when discussing the results.
 The Results and Discussion sections can include subheadings, and when appropriate, both sections can be combined.

 Conclusion

-The conclusion section should bring out the significance of the research paper, show how it has brought closure to the research problem, and point out remaining gaps in knowledge by suggesting issues for further research.
+The conclusion section should highlight the significance of the research article, show how it has brought closure to the research problem, and point out remaining gaps in knowledge by suggesting issues for further research.

 Acknowledgments

-The authors should first acknowledge the source of funding for the research presented in their article, followed by any personal credits.
-The acknowledgments should be brief.
+The authors should first acknowledge the funding source for the research presented in their article, followed by any personal credits.
+The acknowledgment should be brief.

 References

-All publications cited in the text should be presented in a list of references following the text of the manuscript.
-In the text, the citations should be referred to by the author's surname and year of publication enclosed in parentheses, e.g. (Osman, 2014; Mhlongo and Akintola, 2021; Jiang et al., 2022).
-If a reference is made in the text to a publication written by more than two authors, the first author's surname should be used, followed by “et al.” In the list of references, however, the surnames of all authors should be mentioned.
+All publications cited in the text should be presented in a list of references following the text of the article.
+In the text, the citations should be referred to by the author's name and year of publication enclosed in parentheses, e.g. (Osman, 2014; Mhlongo and Akintola, 2021; Jiang et al., 2022).
+If a reference is made in the text to a publication written by more than two authors, the first author's name should be used, followed by “et al.” In the list of references, however, the names of all authors should be mentioned.
 References cited together in the text should be arranged chronologically.
-The list of references should be arranged alphabetically on the author's surnames and chronologically per author.
+The list of references should be arranged alphabetically according to the author's names and chronologically per author.

 Examples: